 “Climate change is generating a number of food security related challenges in North Africa.
 In order to meet them, countries need general and multisectoral approaches and forward looking and evidence-based policies that can help them strengthen the resilience and sustainability of their food production systems”, said Marieme Bekaye, Economist in charge of environment and sustainable development at the ECA Office for North Africa.
 “This objective can only be achieved by improving the availability of national statistical data, which is key for efficient policy monitoring, policy orientations and the distribution of resources”, she added.

-The training will be carried out by experts from the FAO statistics division and will focus on various dimensions such as the prevalence of malnutrition and both moderate and severe malnutrition, measured through the provides an opportunity to strengthen the links between agriculture, social protection, health and nutrition, therefore contributing to a better understanding of the causes and consequences of food insecurity.
+The training will be carried out by experts from the FAO statistics division and will focus on various dimensions including as the occurrence of malnutrition, moderate and severe malnutrition, measured through the Food Insecurity Access Scale.
+By evaluating individuals’ access to proper nutrition, the FIES can be included in different kinds of surveys, which provides an opportunity to strengthen the links between agriculture, social protection, health and nutrition, therefore contributing to a better understanding of the causes and consequences of food insecurity.

 This workshop is organized in accordance with the 2018-2019 sub-regional roadmap for the follow up and support to the implementation of the Sustainable Development Objectives (SDGs) in North Africa adopted in March 2018 at the Sub Regional Coordination Meeting for North Africa.

 Beneficiaries include representatives of several organizations and institutions based in Morocco, including the Arab Maghreb Union, the High Commission for Planning, the Ministries of Foreign Affairs and International Cooperation; Agriculture, Fisheries, Rural Development, Water and Forests; Health, General Affairs and Governance and the High Commission for Water and Forests and the Fight against Desertification.